Loading

 Our status resolution officers work to resolve the immigration status of each detainee.

-We publish statistics on immigration detention and illegal maritime arrivals.
+We publish statistics on immigration detention and unauthorised maritime arrivals.

 Australian Border Force